renatoathaydes/isolate_current_directory/README.md

 # isolate_current_directory

-This library exports a single function, `withCurrentDirectory`, which can change `Directory.current` (the working directory) within the scope of a lambda, but not the global value.
+This library exports a single function, `withCurrentDirectory`, which can change [`Directory.current`](https://api.dart.dev/stable/2.18.3/dart-io/Directory/current.html)
+(the working directory) within the scope of a lambda, but not the global value.

 That means that using this function, it's possible to write concurrent Dart code that executes in different working directories without different computations affecting each other.

-This works even when using different `Isolate`s.

 ## Using this library